kylerobots/kylerobots.github.io/_tutorials/Cpp_1_Unit_Tests.md

 Total Test time (real) =   0.33 sec
 ```

 So by using Google Test for unit tests, I helped improve my code quality.
-It is easy to integrate in CMake, to make it
+It is easy to integrate in CMake, which makes
-very simple to include in any project that is already using CMake.
-After defining a number of useful tests, the output
+it very simple to include in any project that is already using CMake.
+After defining a number of useful tests, the
-can then guide my development.
+output can then guide my development.

 The upgraded code with unit tests is found in [this repository](https://github.com/kylerobots/cpp-unit-test-example),
 under the *unit-test* tag.